 He studied Piano and Music Theory at the "Conservatori Superior de Música de Barcelona", completing his studies in 1999.
-At the same time he also studied violin, acoustics, counterpoint, fugue and singing.
+At the same time he also studied violin, acoustics, counterpoint, fugue, and singing.

-Following these studies, he studied both Contemporary Composition, and Composition for film and TV at the "Hochschule für Musik und Theater München" (Germany), finishing with a Master Class Diploma in Contemporary Composition in 2006.
+Following these studies, he studied both Contemporary Composition and Composition for film and TV at the "Hochschule für Musik und Theater München" (Germany), finishing with a Master Class Diploma in Contemporary Composition in 2006.

-His oeuvre includes commissioned works for orchestra, chamber, dance and visual arts, and his symphonic works are being performed by over 40 different orchestras worldwide (Detroit Symphony Orchestra, Bayerisches Staatsorchester, Deutsche Radio Philharmonie Saarbrücken-Kaiserslautern, Deutsche Staatsphilharmonie Rheinland-Pfalz, MDR-Sinfonieorchester Leipzig, Orquestra OBC, Staatskapelle Weimar, Beijing Symphony Orchestra, Shaanxi Philharmonic Orchestra, Orquesta Filarmónica de Bogotá, etc.) and with conductors such as Leonard Slatkin, Kazushi Ono, Hannu Lintu, Christoph Poppen, Omer Meir Wellber, Karl-Heinz Steffens, Carmen Moral, Antony Hermus, among many others.
+His oeuvre includes commissioned works for orchestra, chamber, dance and visual arts, and his symphonic works has been performed by over 40 different orchestras worldwide (Detroit Symphony Orchestra, Bayerisches Staatsorchester, Deutsche Radio Philharmonie Saarbrücken-Kaiserslautern, Deutsche Staatsphilharmonie Rheinland-Pfalz, MDR-Sinfonieorchester Leipzig, Orquestra OBC, Staatskapelle Weimar, Beijing Symphony Orchestra, Shaanxi Philharmonic Orchestra, Orquesta Filarmónica de Bogotá, etc.) and with conductors such as Leonard Slatkin, Kazushi Ono, Hannu Lintu, Christoph Poppen, Omer Meir Wellber, Karl-Heinz Steffens, Carmen Moral, Antony Hermus, among many others.

 "Deus ex machina" (2018) for symphonic orchestra (2018 World Premiere - Orquestra OBC, Kazushi Ono) is being commissioned by the “Fundación SGAE y la AEOS” and is the last episode of the Cyborg Tetralogy.